-I found out that I was pregnant at the first two weeks because I had blood tests.
+I found out that I was pregnant in the first two weeks because I had blood tests.
 Although we were expecting the baby when I understood I was pregnant, I was very excited and happy, but also a little frightened.

 Soon after, I went to a doctor and he confirmed the happy news.
-She then explained to me what I had to do during the pregnancy.
+She then explained to me what I had to do during pregnancy.
 Of course, after that, I sought additional information on all the issues I was excited about.
-There is no way to describe everything in an article and in a nutshell.
+There is no way to describe everything in an article and a nutshell.
 But I think the best thing we can do when we find out that we will have a baby is to consult a doctor to monitor our pregnancy, to guard against excessive physical and mental stress and to eat healthier and more balanced.
 Don’t worry too much, there is time to prepare for the baby.
 What I did was that.
 I was trying to enjoy my pregnancy and my free time.
 I stopped working after the fourth month.
-I was doing what I like – I was resting, reading books, walking every day, going out with friends and prepared lists of the most necessary things for the baby (new born must have products, baby first aid kit and hospital bag).
+I was doing what I like – I was resting, reading books, walking every day, going out with friends and prepared lists of the most necessary things for the baby (newborn must-have products, baby first aid kit and hospital bag).
 With purchases from the lists I started at the end of the sixth month.
-And at the end of the eighth month we had bought everything.
+And at the end of the eighth month, we had bought everything.

-The first trimester is the most dangerous period of the pregnancy, both for the development of the baby and for the mother.
-Pregnancy is different for every woman – some feels full of life and others feel lifeless.
+The first trimester is the most dangerous period of the pregnancy, both for the development of the baby and the mother.
+Pregnancy is different for every woman – some feel full of life and others feel lifeless.
 However, because of hormonal changes, there are some signs that are characteristic of pregnancy and occur almost with each woman during this period.

 The most common symptoms for the first trimester of pregnancy are:

 – Morning sickness (nausea) – morning sickness is one of the most common pregnancy symptoms, and it is the result of hormone changes in the body, and it can last through the entire first trimester.
 For some pregnant woman nausea is mild, but for others could be awful.
-It is different for every women.
-Nausea is usually worst in the morning, but also could continue through the whole day, as was in my case.
+It is different for every woman.
+Nausea is usually worst in the morning, but also could continue throughout the whole day, as was in my case.
 To relieve your morning sickness, try eating small crackers, cheese, apple juice.
 You may want to do even do this before getting out of your bed.
 Try different things and see what is works for you.

 – Breast tenderness – sore breast is one of the earliest signs of pregnancy because of the hormonal changes.
-Going up a bra size or wearing supporting bra will make you feel comfortable.
+Going up a bra size or wearing a supporting bra will make you feel comfortable.

 – Constipation – the reason for constipation is that during pregnancy the muscle contractions that normally move food through your intestines slow down (because of higher levels of the hormone progesterone).
 For constipation can help more fiber and drink extra fluids.
 And physical activities can help too.